 There was only one that mattered.

 Some time before, night had fallen.
-Crickets chirped from the trees; streetlights twinkled in the distance.
-Joe sat with his back to the cold, hard stone, staring blankly across the grass.
+Crickets chirped in the trees.
+Streetlights twinkled in the distance.
+Joe sat with his back to the cold, hard stone, staring blankly across the field.

 He missed her.

 May 26, 1942

 Beloved Wife and Mother

 They said it was good to feel sad.
 They said it would take time to heal, to move on, and that he should always cherish her memory.
 And, when he considered it, he knew he was getting better.
 But sometimes, he'd be mucking around with Charles or eating dinner with his dad and something would happen, something completely innocent and that painful, incredible emptiness would flare up red and raw, all over again.
 Afterwards, he always came to the cemetery thinking it would help, thinking that just being here, close to her, would somehow fill the hole in his heart.

 It never did.
 But he had to try.